 - 1. Completed application form.

 - 2. Proof of Medical Fitness.

 - 3. Proof of identity and age.

-- 4. Proof of completing successfully the training and examination referred to above.
+- 4. Proof of completing successfully the training and examination referred to above

 - 5. 2 colour passport size photographs.

 - 6. Pay prescribed fees.

-Syllabus Certificate VI: MASTER
+Syllabus Certificate V: MASTER

-Minimum Age: 22 Vessel Length & Power: Qualification to serve as Master on a commercial vessel of 50 metres in length and over.
+Qualification to serve as Master on a commercial vessel of 24 metres in length and over.

 Operating Limits: Within ports, internal and territorial waters of Malta.

-Prerequisite qualifying service: Minimum Training Applicant must have at least 24 months appropriate service.
-Be in possession of a Mate Certificate of Competency Completion of an approved training course followed by an ORAL examination on: required: 1.
-Maintain a Safe Navigational Watch A thorough knowledge of the content, application and intent of the International Regulations for the Prevention of Collisions at Sea (COLREG) and of those Annexes to it concerned with safe navigation during the hours of daylight, darkness and in restricted visibility.
-Candidates will not be placed in a position to handle a sailing craft, but will be expected to recognise the lights carried by such craft and to have knowledge of her possible manoeuvres according to the direction of wind. - IALA Maritime buoyage - Region A 2.
-Ship Handling and Manoeuvring A thorough knowledge of how to handle vessels, berthing and unberthing, turning short round.
-Use of anchors, preparation for anchoring with a single anchor, use of second anchor, mooring.
-Dry-docking, procedures and preparation for entering or leaving a dry-dock.
-Common types of propulsion and manoeuvring arrangements including twin screws and thrusters. - Manoeuvring to launch survival craft in bad weather. - Towing: the danger of girting, and being towed.
-The effects of interaction and squat on ships in general; excessive speed and the effect of wash in confined waters.
+1. Applicant must have at least 24 months appropriate service.

+2. Be in possession of a Mate Certificate.

+Completion of an approved training course followed by an Oral examination on:

+1. Maintain a Safe Navigational Watch

+- A thorough knowledge of the content, application and intent of the International Regulations for the Prevention of Collisions at Sea (COLREG) and of those Annexes to it concerned with safe navigation during the hours of daylight, darkness and in restricted visibility.
+Candidates will not be placed in a position to handle a sailing craft but will be expected to recognise the lights carried by such craft and to have knowledge of her possible manoeuvres according to the direction of wind. - IALA Maritime buoyage Region A

+2. Ship Handling and Manoeuvring

+- A thorough knowledge of how to handle vessels, berthing and unberthing, turning short round. - Use of anchors, preparation for anchoring with a single anchor, use of second anchor, mooring. - Dry-docking, procedures and preparation for entering or leaving a dry-dock. - Common types of propulsion and manoeuvring arrangements including twin screws and thrusters. - Manoeuvring to launch survival craft in bad weather. - Towing: the danger of girting and being towed. - The effects of interaction and squat on ships in general; excessive speed and the effect of wash in confined waters.